Skip to content

 What to do in Dunkirk

 In addition to its port activity, Dunkirk offers visitors a multitude of tourist attractions.
 History buffs can explore the city's rich past by visiting sites such as the Port Museum, the War Museum and the Fine Arts Museum.
-For an authentic cultural experience, take a stroll through the picturesque streets of the Malo-les-Bains district and admire its typical architecture.
-What's more, Dunkirk's sandy beaches are ideal for a relaxing day by the sea.
+For an authentic cultural experience, be sure to stroll through the picturesque streets of the Malo-les-Bains district and admire its typical architecture.
+What's more, Dunkirk's fine sandy beaches are ideal for a relaxing day by the sea.

-France's 3rd largest commercial port, Dunkirk has two marinas accessible to yachtsmen, offering basic services for sailors.
-In addition to these marinas, the town also offers boat rental services and sea excursions for those wishing to explore the surrounding area from the water.
-Despite the port's intense commercial activity, access is possible in all weathers, making it a convenient stopover for travelers.
+The 3rd largest commercial port in France, Dunkirk has two marinas accessible to yachtsmen, offering basic services for sailors.
+In addition to these marinas, the town also offers boat hire services and sea excursions for those wishing to explore the surrounding area from the water.
+Despite the port's intense commercial activity, access is possible in all weathers, making it a convenient stopover for travellers.

 Gravelines